cprieto/roboblog/content/2016-09-12-cmake-and-variables.md

 Yeah, it is me again with more CMake!

 You remember my last blog post?
-When I told you it was the [simplest CMake build file possible](the-simplest-cmake-possible)?
+When I told you it was the [simplest CMake file possible]({filename}/2016-09-the-simplest-cmake-possible.md)?
 Well, I lied.
 In fact, if we just want to print _Hello world_ in CMake we just need to do something like this:

 ```cmake
 # we just print hello world